Qualifications Scotland · 2026 Higher Mathematics

 Those distinctions determine university offers, UCAS conditions, and course placements.
 When marks are lost not because a student didn't understand the mathematics, but because a question was phrased in a way that had never appeared before and was never taught, that is not a fair reflection of ability.

-The way Qualifications Scotland has handled student concern about the 2026 Higher Maths paper is not, unfortunately, without precedent.
-In 2015, under the previous body — the Scottish Qualifications Authority — students raised serious concerns about that year's Higher Maths paper in almost identical terms: unfamiliar question styles, inconsistency with past paper patterns, and a paper that felt unlike anything they had prepared for.
-The SQA's initial response was silence, followed by deflection.
-It was only after sustained media pressure that the SQA was moved to acknowledge the concerns and conduct a review.
+In 2015, under the Scottish Qualifications Authority, students raised concerns about that year's Higher Maths paper in almost identical terms: unfamiliar question styles, inconsistency with past paper patterns, and a paper that felt unlike anything they had prepared for.
+It took sustained media attention before any substantive acknowledgement was given.
+Students did not feel heard until a camera was pointed at the story.

-Every signature here represents someone who deserves to be assessed on their maths — not on their ability to decode a question phrased in a way they were never taught, and not on their ability to attract the attention of a newspaper editor.
+Every signature here represents someone who deserves to be assessed on their mathematics — not on their ability to decode question phrasing they were never taught, and not on their ability to attract the attention of a newspaper editor.
+QS can change that simply by listening.